JustMax7CB/JustMax7CB/README.md

 ### Hi there, I'm Max👋

-## I'm a 3rd year software programming engineering 💻, and a Gamer 🎮
+## I'm a 3rd year software programming engineering at Sami Shamoon College of Engineering 💻, and a Gamer 🎮
 - I'm working on pyCharm, Eclipse, Visual Studio and Visual Code
 - I'm currenlty learning everything i can, but specificly Javascript and Kivy
 - Have knowledge and experience with Object Oriented Programming (OOP) and data stractures